Azure/azure-quickstart-templates/301-web-app-regional-vnet-private-endpoint-sql-storage/README.md

   - Private link
   - Private DNS zone
 - App Service Web app
-  - Regional vnet integration
+  - Regional virtual network integration

 ### Scenario Deployment Validation

-To validate that the web app can resolve the privte endpoints for the Azure SQL DB and storage account follow the stpes below.
+To validate that the web app can resolve the private endpoints for the Azure SQL DB and storage account follow the steps below.
-- Naviagate to the Azure web app and select the 'KUDU' blade and select 'Advanced' then click the 'Go' hyperlink
+- Navigate to the Azure web app and select the 'KUDU' blade and select 'Advanced Tools' then click the 'Go ->' hyperlink
 - A new web page will open displaying the web app's management environment
-- Select 'Environment' then 'PowerShell'
+- Select 'Debug console' then 'PowerShell' in the drop-down menu
 - In the PowerShell console, type the following commands to test that name resolution is working for both the Azure SQL DB and storage account.
 The private IP address for each resource should be returned.
-  - `nameresolver <storage account name>.<storage account private DNS zone name>`
+  - `PS D:\home> nameresolver <storage account name>.<storage account private DNS zone name>`
-  - `nameresolver <Azure SQL DB name>.<Azure SQL DB private DNS zone name>`
+  - `PS D:\home> nameresolver <Azure SQL DB name>.<Azure SQL DB private DNS zone name>`

 ### Architecture Diagram